 Prefer to travel by sea?
 We've noticed folks arrive at Pleasure Beach by kayak, boat or jet ski.
 If you're paddling you can row right up to shore, but if your boat is larger there's a dock on the west side of the island.

 Is this legal, you're wondering?
 Long Beach is a public park, open to all: just mind the roped-off nesting habitats.
 (When the LBWest cottages were still up, it WAS illegal to go near them, although the park itself remained open.
 This has caused some lasting confusion.)
-Pleasure Beach is technically a closed park, but remember that coastal-access is guaranteed by state law, so if you stay below the high tide mark you are on open land.
+For many years, Pleasure Beach was technically a closed park, but remember that coastal-access is guaranteed by state law, so if you stay below the high tide mark you are on open land.
+Now that the City has restored access via water taxi, part of the park is officially open.
+Much of the park is still a "no access" zone with a $99 fine attached.